learning-zone/python-basics/README.md

             `$ sudo tcpdump -n port 80 or port 443`

-            You can actually get rather sophisticated with tcpdump filters, but it’s often easier to just capture a certain level of tcpdump output to a file and then use grep or other tools to filter it further.
+            You can actually get rather sophisticated with tcpdump filters, but it's often easier to just capture a certain level of tcpdump output to a file and then use grep or other tools to filter it further.
 To save tcpdump output to a file, you can use a command-line redirect:

             `$ sudo tcpdump -n host web1 > outputfile`